Global Clarity Certification

 Independent validation

-GCS is scored by calibrated receiver panels and trained assessors — not by the training provider whose programme you are evaluating.
+GCC scoring is performed by calibrated receiver panels and trained assessors — not by the training provider whose programme you are evaluating.
 The independence is the point.

 02